CharlyT95/istio/sales/java/springboot/readme.md

-Preference
+Sales
 ==========

-This is the preference microservice, part of the Istio Tutorial demo.
+This is the sales microservice, part of the Istio Tutorial demo.
 Even though this microservice is meant to be executed within a Container on a Pod on Kubernetes/OpenShift, it can still be executed on bare metal.

 This is a regular Spring Boot application, with OpenTracing and Jaeger dependencies to provide distributed tracing capabilities.